03 Using R syntax

 ).

-Furthermore, you must provide raw texts.
-These texts are
+Furthermore, you must provide raw texts to text_dataset

-not used to train the transformer but for the
+train the transformer but for calculating the vocabulary.
+In this

 vocab_size